 - 1. Power on the machine and the PathPilot controller. - a.
 Turn the Main Disconnect switch to ON on the side of the electrical cabinet. - b.
 Twist out the machine's red Emergency Stop button, which enables movement to the machine axes and the spindle. - c.
 Press the Reset button. - d.
 Bring the machine out of reset and reference it.

-to the latest version of PathPilot before operating the Automatic Tool Changer.
+IMPORTANT!
+You must update your controller to the latest version of PathPilot before operating the Automatic Tool Changer.
 If you don't, there's a risk that the ATC could become inoperable.